sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 9

-Food: 10 kilograms of [Beast] flesh
+Food: 10 kilograms of boar flesh

 Keywords: [**Dao**]

-Effect: Your strength attribute permanently increases by {5, 10}.
-For 24 hours, you cannot gain strength from [Beast] Strength Gu.
-Once you've gained {25, 50} strength from [Beast] Strength Gu (including from lower ranks), activating [Beast] Strength Gu further has no effect on you, but you permanently gain the following feature:
+Effect: Your strength attribute permanently increases by 5.
+For 24 hours, you cannot gain strength from Boar Strength Gu.
+Once you've gained 25 strength from Boar Strength Gu, activating Boar Strength Gu further has no effect on you, but you permanently gain the following features:

 Whenever you deal damage to a creature with an unarmed melee attack, roll 1d10.
+If you roll a 1, a boar phantom appears behind you, increasing the damage of the attack by 5 force damage.

+You may make a *charge* unarmed strike against a creature.
+To do so, you must move at least 3 meters in a straight line towards them, and have enough movement to put yourself into a square adjacent to the target.
+You and the target make an opposed **Close Combat** test.
+If you win, the target takes 1 force damage, +1 damage for every 10 points you have in Strength, and the target is knocked *prone*.

+### Crocodile Strength Gu
+*Rank 1 Carver*

+Cost: 40 portions

+Range: Self

+Health: 9

+Food: 10 kilograms of crocodile flesh

+Keywords: [**Dao**]

+Effect: Your strength attribute permanently increases by 5.
+For 24 hours, you cannot gain strength from Crocodile Strength Gu.
+Once you've gained 25 strength from Crocodile Strength Gu, activating Crocodile Strength Gu further has no effect on you, but you permanently gain the following features:

+Whenever you deal damage to a creature with an unarmed melee attack, roll 1d10.
+If you roll a 1, a crocodile phantom appears behind you, increasing the damage of the attack by 5 force damage.

+You may make a *charge* unarmed strike against a creature.
+To do so, you must move at least 3 meters in a straight line towards them, and have enough movement to put yourself into a square adjacent to the target.
+You and the target make an opposed **Close Combat** test.
+If you win, the target takes 1 force damage, +1 damage for every 10 points you have in Strength, and the target is knocked *prone*.

+When you make an unarmed attack, you gain the following option:

+**Bite:** You viciously bite the target.
+Roll a **Close Combat** skill test.
+On a hit, deal 2 rending damage, +1 damage for every 10 points you have in Strength.
+The target is inflicted with *bleeding X*, where X is equal to 20% of the damage dealt to their hit points, rounded down (minimum 0).

+### Deer Strength Gu
+*Rank 1 Carver*

+Cost: 40 portions

+Range: Self

+Health: 9

+Food: 10 kilograms of deer flesh

+Keywords: [**Dao**]

+Effect: Your strength attribute permanently increases by 4.
+For 24 hours, you cannot gain strength from Deer Strength Gu.
+Once you've gained 20 strength from Deer Strength Gu, activating Deer Strength Gu further has no effect on you, but you permanently gain the following features:

+Whenever you deal damage to a creature with an unarmed melee attack, roll 1d10.
+If you roll a 1, a deer phantom appears behind you, increasing the damage of the attack by 3 force damage.

+Your movement is increased by 2 meters.

+### Wolf Strength Gu
+*Rank 1 Carver*

+Cost: 40 portions

+Range: Self

+Health: 9

+Food: 10 kilograms of wolf flesh

+Keywords: [**Dao**]

+Effect: Your strength attribute permanently increases by 5.
+For 24 hours, you cannot gain strength from Wolf Strength Gu.
+Once you've gained 25 strength from Wolf Strength Gu, activating Wolf Strength Gu further has no effect on you, but you permanently gain the following features:

-If you roll a 1, a [Beast] phantom appears behind you, increasing the damage of the attack by {10, 25} force damage.
+Whenever you deal damage to a creature with an unarmed melee attack, roll 1d10.
+If you roll a 1, a wolf phantom appears behind you, increasing the damage of the attack by 5 force damage.

+Your movement is increased by 1 meter.

+[**END**]

 ### Big Strength Gu
 *Rank 2 Catalyst*